Last updated March 25, 2023

 4. Le Monastère Des Augustines — Quebec City, Canada

 For nearly four centuries, the Augustinian Sisters devoted themselves to caring for body and soul.
 Today, Le Monastère des Augustines still honors their mission as a healing sanctuary of renewal and transformation.

 The 17th-century monastery-turned-hotel is located in the heart of Old Québec and is a unique refuge for serenity and self-discovery.
 After a morning meditative walk, breakfast is in silence as a contemplative practice of nourishment and gratitude.

-With contemporary wellness programming that focuses on balancing the physical, mental, emotional and spiritual, Le Monastère invites guests of all faiths to unwind and connect in their own personal and private way.
+With contemporary wellness programming that focuses on balancing the physical, mental, emotional and spiritual, Le Monastère invites guests of all faiths to connect in their own personal and private way.

-Le Monastère offers packages such as the Holistic Wellness Escape For Harmony And Balance, designed to promote rest and slowing down for self-discovery.
-All retreats are based on practices that help you achieve balance and wellness, while also learning about the rich heritage of the Augustinian Sisters.
+Le Monastère offers packages designed to promote rest and slowing down for self-discovery.
+Guests also get the opportunity to learn about the rich heritage of the Augustinian Sisters.

 Quiet the mind, and the soul will speak.”Ma Jaya Sati Bhagavati

-This beautiful property in the Hudson Valley region is nestled amongst 200 acres of lush gardens and rolling hills, surrounding a freshwater lake with a view of the Shawangunk Mountain Range.
+This beautiful property in the Hudson Valley is nestled amongst 200 acres of lush gardens and rolling hills, surrounding a freshwater lake.

 Honor’s Haven seeks to offer an environment for holistic wellness with a mission of being a place for an authentic human connection and integrative personal development.